 The Upper Payment Limit (UPL) program was created in May 2002 with an effective date of July 2001.
 The UPL program used federal matching funds to raise state Medicaid reimbursement rates to 100.0 percent of equivalent Medicare rates for certain public hospital systems.
 In December 2011, Texas received federal approval to redirect the funding it would have received under the UPL program.
 The 1115 Waiver allows the state to expand Medicaid managed care, improve Medicaid services and reward performance.
 Federal funding that would have been received by hospitals if managed care was not expanded is to be preserved.
 The UPL program was replaced with two new pools of funding, the uncompensated care (UC) pool and the delivery system reform incentive payment (DSRIP) pool.
 The UC pool directs more funding to hospitals that serve large numbers of uninsured patients and the DSRIP pool provides incentive payments for health care providers based on improvements in quality of care.

-On January 15, 2021, the Centers for Medicare and Medicaid Services (CMS) approved an extension of the Waiver for an additional 10-year period through September 30, 2030.
-This extension ended the DSRIP pool effective September 30, 2021, made changes to other funding programs and created new funding programs to reflect CMS policy changes.
-On April 16, 2021, CMS rescinded the extension approval citing an improper exemption from the public notice and comment process originally granted.
-On March 25, 2022, CMS approved certain directed payment programs, including the Comprehensive Hospital Increased Reimbursement Program (CHIRP), for the period of September 1, 2021 through August 31, 2022.
-CHIRP replaces and expands the funding pool available under the Uniform Hospital Rate Increase Program (UHRIP).
-On April 22, 2022, CMS rescinded its April 16, 2021 letter, effectively approving the Waiver through September 30, 2032.
+On April 22, 2022, CMS approved an extension of the Waiver through September 30, 2030.
+The extension provides for the continuation of the UC Pool.
+The DSRIP pool funding ended on September 30, 2021 and was not renewed as part of the extension.
+CMS has also approved an expansion of directed payment programs, which transitions participating hospitals away from the DSRIP program.
+One of the new directed payment programs is CHIRP, which added a quality component to the existing Uniform Hospital Rate Increase Program (UHRIP).
+Under UHRIP, HHSC directed managed care organizations in a service delivery area to provide a uniform percentage rate increase to all hospitals within a particular class of hospitals.
+CHIRP also provides for a rate increase similar to UHRIP but also provides for a rate enhancement above the UHRIP rate, based upon a percentage of estimated average commercial reimbursement.
+Participating hospitals may opt into this second component.
+The UHRIP program transitioned to the CHIRP program on September 1, 2021.
+CHIRP will require annual approval by CMS and has been approved through August 31, 2023.
 The System also participates in other Medicaid Supplemental Payment Programs including the Network Access Improvement Program (NAIP), and the Graduate Medical Education (GME) program.
-The System also participated in the UHRIP program until it was replaced by the CHIRP program.